-I am a Ph.D. student at Stanford working in statistics and machine learning with applications in biology and medicine.
-My main interests are the computational and statistical challenges presented by high-throughput genomics data.
-I am supervised by Professor Chiara Sabatti in Statistics and Biomedical Data Science.
+I graduated with a Ph.D. in Electrical Engineering from Stanford in April 2020.
+I worked on statistics and machine learning with applications in biology and medicine, supervised by Professor Chiara Sabatti in the Departments of Statistics and Biomedical Data Science.

-My projects are highly interdisciplinary.
+My projects have been highly interdisciplinary.
 I have also had multiple long-term collaborations with Professor Serafim Batzoglou in Computer Science and Professor Calvin Kuo in Medicine.
 I have been fortunate to apply my training in both engineering and statistics to new biotechnologies during my internships at 10x Genomics and Illumina.

-These are my current Ph.D. projects in bioinformatics and biostatistics at Stanford.
 I have had the good fortune to have many fruitful collaborations in academia and in industry.
-These projects would not have been possible without my extermely talented and hard-working collaborators.
+These projects would not have been possible without my extremely talented and hard-working collaborators.

 The Gene Ontology (GO) is one of the most popular biological knowledge databases for discovery-based omics research.
 Yet, the complexity of its data structure, represented as a large Directed Acyclic Graph (DAG) with tens of thousands of nodes, and its continuously evolving annotations can limit our interpretation and exploration in many applications.